-Doreen Vanderstoop is a Calgary-based storyteller/musician/writer.
-Doreen performs for both large and intimate groups in numerous settings including seniors homes, festivals, story cafes, schools, churches and historical celebrations.
-She loves presenting a mix of stories and music on a theme and has a special place in her heart for senior audiences.
+Doreen Vanderstoop is a Calgary-based storyteller, musician and writer.
+She performs for groups of all ages in numerous settings including schools, seniors homes, festivals, story cafes, churches, historical celebrations, parties and more.
+She loves presenting a mix of stories and music on a theme.
+Doreen recently signed a contract with Freehand Books to publish her first novel.

 Mary Hays Olds, AB

 Story Topics: Mary’s storytelling delights audiences of all ages through traditional tales, personal, and historical stories.
 Her storytelling programs combine the use of traditional storytelling, readers theatre, puppetry, flannel figures, historical artifacts and rhymes.
 Mary can offer workshops on a variety of topics including: storytelling, puppetry, readers theatre, vocal care, poetry, family stories and early literacy.

 CD: COME AWAY… with story, music and song.

 COME AWAY… Once Upon A Time Beckons.
 Come away on a magical journey travelling with story, song and music.
 Mary Hays’ heartfelt family stories are passed down for generations.
 These stories provide a frame for her creative retelling of the ancient Celtic folktales.
 The tales continue to speak their universal wisdom.
 The storytelling journey is carried along with delightful music by Voice Dance- Lorriw Lipski, Kate Chapman and Ania Hamel, ranging from instrumental to capella; the joyful original composition original composition Ania’s Not-So-Real carriers the listener to the three part vocal harmony of Dulámán sun in Traditional Gaelic.

 Bethany Ellis Edmonton, AB